The 11 Best Big Island Farm Tours You Won’t Want to Miss

 Hawaiian Vanilla Company

-Location: Paauilo
+- Location: Paauilo (East Hawaii)

-Tour length: 1-2 hours
+- Tour length: 1-2 hours

 The Hawaiian Vanilla Company was the first commercial vanilla grower in the United States and was founded in 1998.
-Family owned and operated, they know their stuff and are very enthusiastic about sharing that knowledge with all their guests!
+Family-owned and operated, they know their stuff and are very enthusiastic about sharing that knowledge with all their guests!

 We had a blast on their farm tour only (1-hour tour) and loved their interactive presentation.
-They also have a luncheon tour (2-hour experience) which is a great option for lunch while you’re exploring the Hamakua Coast.
+They also have a luncheon tour (2-hour experience), which is a great option for lunch while you’re exploring the Hamakua Coast.
 The meal consists of a variety of dishes prepared with their vanilla, and it does not disappoint.

 Beverage Farm Tours

-Tour length: 1 – 2 hours
+- Tour length: 1 – 2 hours

-While there are plenty of free tours that we love, this paid tour on the family farm is in-depth and well worth the price.
+While there are plenty of free tours that we love, this paid tour on the farm is in-depth and well worth the price.

 Check out a list of all of our favorite coffee farm tours on the Big Island.